Group aiming to defund disinformation tries to drain Fox News of online advertising

 In a statement, Fox News dismissed the campaign as an effort at censorship, saying "There's no greater threat to democracy than the effort to silence free speech."

-The network said it takes pride in featuring more "dissenting viewpoints" than other cable news outlets.
+The network said it takes pride in "featuring more dissenting viewpoints on the major issues facing the country than our cable news competitors."

 The push by the left-leaning activists comes amid growing calls from online advertising watchers for there to be more transparency and accountability in the complex industry that is digital advertising, an ever-growing segment of the economy in which an estimated $521 billion was spent last year.